Lona Warren: Career

 After returning from a successful tour of Brazil, she retired from performance.
-Instead, from 1952 onwards Warren became a professional journalist, which combined better with family life.
-She reported on jazz including on the radio.
-She wrote a column for Jazz Magazine called "They're things from ...
+After her performance career from 1952 onwards, Warren became a professional journalist, which combined better with her family life.
+Her reports were mainly on jazz music, and were on the radio as well.
+She wrote a column for Jazz Magazine called, "They're things from ...
 Lona Warren."
 She interviewed Nat King Cole and, for a photo, dressed him as a gaucho and made him drink maté.
 She also interviewed Ella Fitzgerald.
 In 1944 she began the Rhythm Cocktail show featuring jazz on Radio Libertad.
-She hosted a second programme on the same station El show de Lona Warren featuring as guests popular jazz musicians and groups.
+She hosted a second programme on the same station El show de Lona Warren featuring popular jazz musicians and groups as guests.

 She also composed music and lyrics for at least 55 works, either alone or with others including Ray Nolan, José Finkel, Juan Carlos Bera, Inés M. Fernández, Largo Novarro, Chico Novarro, Mito García, Ahmet Ratip, Mario Luis Giménez and Tito Adam.
 Some of her compositions were recorded by others, such as Abuelita that the singer Elder Barber included in one of her albums released by the Odeón label in Spain in 1958.

 In 1973 she returned to performance, appearing at the General San Martín Cultural Center and on television.
 In 1980 she sang in the show Melodies of Hollywood at the Café Tortoni in Buenos Aires as part of a tribute to Gordon Stretton.
 Warren continued singing, especially in musical comedies until 22 April 1986.
 She appeared on the program Los Miedos on Channel 9 in 1982.

-She died in Buenos Aires 21 July 2007.
+She died in Buenos Aires on the 21st of July, 2007.